monobilisim/redmine_mentions/README.md

 Allows users to mention team members in their notes/comments.

+This is a Redmine 4.0 compatible fork of https://github.com/arkhitech/redmine_mentions.

 Functionality
 ==============
 In editing an issue, user can mention his/her colleagues username that are part of the project from the drop down list,